xbeat/Machine-Learning/README.md

 Python's robust libraries and AI algorithms make it possible to analyze vast datasets efficiently.
 This presentation will explore techniques for handling millions of data points using Python and AI, providing practical examples and code snippets.

+## Time Series Forecasting!
+KAN vs. MLP in Python

+Introduction to Time Series Forecasting

+Time series forecasting is a crucial technique in data science for predicting future values based on historical data.
+This presentation will explore two popular neural network architectures for time series forecasting: Keras Autoregressive Network (KAN) and Multilayer Perceptron (MLP).
+We'll compare their strengths, weaknesses, and implementation using Python.

 ## Transformer with Hyperbolic Geometry in Python

 Introduction to Transformers with Hyperbolic Geometry